syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Syncfusion-Project-Templates.md

 The following steps help you create the Syncfusion ASP.NET MVC (Essential JS 1) Application via the Visual Studio Project Template:

+> Before use the Syncfusion ASP.NET MVC (Essential JS 1) Project Template, check whether the **Syncfusion Essential JS1 AspNet MVC VSExtensions** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.

 1. To create a Syncfusion ASP.NET MVC (Essential JS 1) project, follow either one of the options below:

    **Option 1:**